HamzehAdawi/Bugz/README.md

 # BUGZ

-Garden Plotter is a small, Feeding Frenzy–inspired browser game where you play as a hungry garden creature trying to survive, grow, and climb the food chain.
+Bugz is a small, Feeding Frenzy–inspired browser game where you play as a hungry garden creature trying to survive, grow, and climb the food chain.
 Eat smaller bugs, avoid bigger ones, and keep your garden ecosystem in balance!

 # 🎮 Gameplay